|

 ceremonies.

-ceremonies, attend meetings, or read scripts upon request to a council,
+OA ceremony, attend meetings, or read scripts upon request to a council,

 district, lodge, or chapter official to assure themselves that there

 is nothing objectionable.
-Such persons are asked to safeguard the details
+Such persons are asked to safeguard the

 3.